WavefrontEngUB/phase-retriever/README.md

 to run the test suite.

-At the end, you can compare the retrieved field with the one stored in the test dataset.
+At the end, you can compare the retrieved field with the one stored in the test dataset, considered as the ground truth.

+## Troubleshooting

+bla bla bla